top of page

 — Albert Einstein (allegedly)

-Never bring someone a problem without a proposed solution (or a plan to get there)
+Never present a problem without a plan

-• When a computer finds a problem, it sends an error message and waits for more instructions.
+When a computer finds a problem, it sends an error message and waits for more instructions.
 In contrast, good employees not only identify issues but also identify solutions.

-• You will be tempted at times to say “this is an issue for my manager.”
+This is called taking ownership.
+You will be tempted at times to say “this is an issue for my manager.”
 Don’t let your initiative stop there!
 Have an owner mindset.
 This is not your boss’ problem, it’s yours!

 Think of next steps.
 Propose a solution.
 Your boss is paying you to think and execute.
 Sending an error message just gives your boss more work.
-A proposed plan of action gives your boss something to respond to and keeps ownership of the task on you.
+A proposed plan of action (even a bad one!) gives your boss something to respond to and keeps ownership of the task on you.

-163 views0 comments
+204 views0 comments

 Recent Posts